 This is the radio call sign of any fixed-wing aircraft used by the president of the United States.
 The U.S. Marine Corps is responsible for presidential helicopter support.
 Marine One is the radio call sign of any helicopter used by the president.

 Use al Qaeda, no hyphen.
-Created by Osama bin Laden in the late 1980s, al Qaeda ("The Base") is a militant movement that supports violent attacks on the West, Israel and governments in Muslim countries allied to the West that it believes prevent the creation of a ‘pure’ Islamic world.
-The movement became more diffuse after the U.S. invasion of Afghanistan in 2001 and some key figures were captured or killed.
-However, new wings have emerged in Saudi Arabia, Iraq and North Africa.
+Created by Osama bin Laden in the late 1980s, al Qaeda ("The Base") is a militant movement that supports violent attacks on the West, Israel and governments in Muslim countries allied with the West that it believes prevent the creation of a “pure” Islamic world.

-Now the term al Qaeda is used by different people to mean different things.
-When authorities speak about an "al Qaeda plot", we should try to pin down whether they mean it was ordered and directed by "core al Qaeda" or generally inspired by the anti-Western ideology of bin Laden.
+Al Qaeda is used by different people to mean different things.
+When authorities speak about an "al Qaeda plot," we should try to pin down whether they mean it was ordered and directed by "core al Qaeda" or generally inspired by the anti-Western ideology of bin Laden.
 (Note: Reuters style is al Qaeda, AP style is al Qaida )

 all-time, all time

 The greatest singer of all time, but an all-time low.
-Do not write an all-time record.
-It is simply a record.
-Always ensure superlatives such as all-time high are checked and sourced..
+Do not write “an all-time record”; it is simply a record.
+Ensure that superlatives such as “all-time high” are checked and sourced.

 An altercation is an argument or heated exchange of words, not a fight.

-Alternate means that A and B take turns, alternative that you have a choice between A and B. There can only be two alternatives.
-Any more and you face choices, options or possibilities.
+Alternate means that A and B take turns; alternative means you have a choice between A and B. There can be only two alternatives; any more and you face choices, options or possibilities.

 Use for a man or a woman.

-Acceptable but Native American (capitalised) is preferred, bearing in mind that this includes e.g. Inuit who are not Indians.
-Where possible, be more specific and give the name of the tribe (eg. Navajo, Cherokee).
-See race
+American Indian is acceptable, but Native American (capitalised) is preferred, bearing in mind that this includes, e.g., Inuit, who are not Indians.
+Where possible, be more specific and give the name of the tribe (e.g., Navajo, Cherokee).
+See race.

-The sailing trophy, named after the yacht America, takes an apostrophe.
+The sailing trophy, named after the yacht America.

 Antennae are insect feelers.
 Antennas are aerials.